BAMDP Shaping: a Unified Framework for Intrinsic Motivation and Reward Shaping: Caterpillar Problem Analysis

-As an example of $\alg^\gsup$ underestimating its own value, take its estimate of its value of staying from $\langle s_b,h_0\rangle$, i.e. if $s_0$ was actually at the bush.
+As an example of $\alg^\gsup$ underestimating its own value, take its estimate of its value of eating from $\langle s_b,h_0\rangle$, i.e. if it were at the bush with no additional information.
 It assumes it would follow the best MDP policy under current information at the next step no matter what it found at $s_b$, which is still $\pi_w$, giving estimate:

-However, this is very wrong.
-If $\alg^\gsup$ stayed at $s_b$ and then found no food, it would update to $\pi_w$ to go and stay at $s_w$, and if it did find food it would update to a $\pi$ that continues staying at $s_b$.
-This behavior corresponds to this much higher true value:
+However, this significantly underestimates the value.
+If $\alg^\gsup$ ate at $s_b$ and found no food, it would update to $\pi_w$ to go and eat at $s_w$, and if it did find food it would update to a $\pi$ that continues eating at $s_b$.
+This corresponds to a much higher true value: